rafael-leveque/crops-growth-analysis/NOTES.md

 - PostgreSQL : popular sql database.
 Useful for complex queries and sql requests.
 - MongoDB : popular nosql database.
 Useful for storing json data and scaling.
 - Minio + Backend : popular object storage.
 Useful for storing large files and keep light data in a database.

+## Visualization

+We can use the following libraries to visualize the data:

+- Matplotlib : popular library for static plots.
+A bit basic but reliable for testing.
+- Plotly : popular library for interactive plots.
+A bit less basic and more interactive.

+Going outside of python, we can use the following libraries:

+- Kepler.gl : popular library for geospatial data.
+Useful for visualizing large datasets.
+- Carto : popular library for geospatial data.
+Useful for visualizing large datasets.
+But expensive.